 IAP consists of three components:

 The free Con Edison IAP Newsletter is sent out via email, with cover features posted online every month (browse the archive).
 The newsletter lists upcoming opportunities and events — of particular interest to immigrant artists but open to all — as well as profiles of an artist or arts/immigrant services organization.
-Additionally, the newsletter features professional development tips translated into different languages, and a Mentoring Alumni Corner to highlight the achievements and activities of past mentees.

 The IAP Resource Directory serves as a starting point, introducing immigrant artists to some of the resources available to them in New York.
 Artists: read, explore the links and see where they take you!

 The Immigrant Artist Program is made possible by the generous support of Deutsche Bank, Rubin Foundation, The Vilcek Foundation, and Con Edison.